JONNY HANNAH – Biography

 The visual language and pastiche in Jonny’s work clearly represents his interests and this in turn has led to commissions that blur the lines of work and pleasure.
 He has recently illustrated a book on how to play the ukelee, an instrument he plays himself.
 He has created branding for Jazz festivals in New York and created an animation for Channel 4 of Charles Burkowski’s ‘The Man with the Beautiful Eyes’, which went on to win a BAFTA for best short animated film.
 Jonny has worked on advertising campaigns for the Barber of Seville at the English National Opera, corporate brochures for the vintners Justerini & Brooks and created the branding for the Royal Shakespeare Company’s exhibition ‘Well Said!’
 Jonny has also written and illustrated a children’s book ‘Hot Jazz Special’, published by Walker Books and the Candlewick Press.
 The story is written in rhyming couplets and centres around the young protagonist ‘Henry’ at the Body & Soul Cafe were he encounters the performances of jazz legends such as Benny Goodman, Billie Holiday, Charlie Parker and Duke Ellington.

 It’s evident that Jonny loves what he does and works profusely whether on commercial projects or something of his own invention.
 He creates limited edition screen prints and lino prints and is part of the St Jude’s collective.
 He regularly exhibits around the UK or with St. Jude’s.
-In 2015 Jonny had a one man show at the Yorkshire Sculpture Park, creating a fictional ‘main street’ a celebration of a bygone era.
+Jonny held a one man show at the Yorkshire Sculpture Park, creating a fictional ‘main street’ a celebration of a bygone era.
 Many of his exhibitions feature painted objects of wooden cut-outs.
 These could be dresses, guitars, toy cars, two dimensional figures, record players.

 Select Client List